zouzhekang/YJYpaper/README.md

 >Among more than 200 countries globally, 104 countries have total fertility rates below 2.1 required for intergenerational population balance

 There are a total of 193 UN member states and 4 UN observer states (Vatican, Palestine, Cook Islands, Niue) globally, not more than 200 countries.
-The author suspects counting Hong Kong, Macao, and Taiwan as countries, which is a serious **political error** that should be thoroughly investigated.
+It is suspected that the author included Hong Kong, Macao, and Taiwan as separate countries, which is a serious **political error** that should be thoroughly investigated.

 2. Year error (seventh line of page 4):